-(She also writes books for kids because, as you can see from her homemade vest, she was a really cool one.)
+(She also writes for young readers under the name Janet Key because, as you can see from her homemade vest, she was a really cool kid.)

 2010 - present